This post contains affiliate links for your convenience. View our full disclosure policy here.

 To become skilled readers, children need to have a strong base in phonics.
-Research shows that good readers do not skim and sample text, but rather attend to every word.
-They process the letters or each word in detail, although doing so very rapidly.
+Research shows that good readers do not skim and sample text, but rather attend to every letter.
+They process the letters in detail, although doing so very rapidly.
 This ability to rapidly sound out words leads to rapid recognition of words, allowing the brain more freedom to focus on constructing meaning from the text.

 This makes sense.
 The less the brain has to work on decoding words, on sounding them out, the more mental energy it can devote to making meaning from the text, which is the overall purpose of reading.

 Studies of phonics and spelling development show that high school students who excel at reading have a strong foundation in phonics and were taught to effectively sound out words at the beginning of their reading instruction in elementary school.
 This tells us that early phonics exposure and instruction in the primary grades have a longitudinal impact on reading success.

 But… Phonics is Difficult